huyeduon/aws/README.md

 This is what you needed to test decomission script.

-# Run the script to decommssion:
+# Run the script to decommission AWS resources:

 python3 infraDecom.py